See who won at the Emmy Awards - Local News 8

 By Sandra Gonzalez, CNN

-(CNN) — The 77th Emmy Awards were presented on Sunday and three shows dominated on television’s biggest night.
+(CNN) — The 77th Emmy Awards were presented on Sunday and three shows dominated during television’s biggest night.

-The Netflix limited series “Adolescence” won top limited series, the HBO Max medical series “The Pitt” won outstanding drama, while “The Studio,” from Apple TV+ set a new record for total Emmy wins for a comedy series.
+“Adolescence” won outstanding limited series, “The Pitt” won outstanding drama, while “The Studio” set a new record for total Emmy wins for a comedy series on one night with 13.

 A list of nominees in major categories follows below, with the winners indicated in bold.